smc-dotexe/nextjs-tina/content/pages/about.md

       We work with global partners to find and support sustainable projects that reduce carbon emissions.
 These projects include things like reforestation and renewable energy.

+      ## Accurate Carbon Offset Calculation

+      Our Indigenous partner, Askiy Karbon, uses advanced technology to calculate exactly how much carbon your activities produce.
+This ensures you’re offsetting the right amount, making a real impact.
     color: default
     _template: content
 ---